danpgomez/qa-git-workshop/README.md

 # QA Git Workshop

-A hands-on workshop to learn Git.
+A hands-on workshop to learn Git and have fun.
+Maybe learn about Marshmallows and things.

 Testing, testing. testing.